Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 BA has refurbished its Gatwick based Boeing 777-200s, principally to increase seating in World Traveller from 9 to 10 abreast, but also to reduce the size of Club World and increase the size of World Traveller Plus.
 Please see here for images of the refurbished aircraft.

 BA has also started a full refurbishment of its Boeing 777-200 aircraft at Heathrow.
 This includes a reduction in First Class seats on four class aircraft from 14 to 8, the installation of the Club Suite and 10 abreast seating in World Traveller.
+16 aircraft are expected to be refurbished by the end of 2020.

 In the medium term, it is also possible that some four 4 class aircraft will be converted to 3 class.
 The refurbishment project is expected to be completed in 2021.